Relief, Clarity and Personal Growth

 Providing psychological therapy to help you better understand your mind, get through mental blocks, and evolve your confidence.
 Think of me as a gentle yet active personal trainer for your mind, empowering you with the knowledge and strategies of psychology to overcome mental health difficulties and personal issues, and to strengthen you in going forward.

 Hi, I’m Robert – but please feel free to call me Rob or Bob (he/him).
-I’m a Clinical Psychologist with over a decade of experience in mental health, including more than eight years as a registered psychologist.
-I’ve also presented, and been awarded for, research in trauma memory and cognitive psychology at an international level.
-I’ve worked with people from all walks of life – in clinics, hospitals, and university settings – and I’m passionate about helping clients find real progress and meaningful change.
+I’m a Clinical Psychologist who has worked with people from all walks of life – in clinics, hospitals, and university settings – and I’m passionate about helping people find real progress to go forward in their lives.

-My approach to therapy is person-centred, compassionate and open-minded.
+My approach to therapy is person-centred, compassionate and open minded – you get to come as who you are, and I make sure the therapy space is your space to speak freely in and to feel supported.
 I aim to make the most of each session with you (but going at the pace that suits you), tailored to your needs and goals, and guided by the latest psychological science.
-Whether you're looking for short-term support or longer-term therapy, I’m here to help you feel understood and empowered to go forward.
+Whether you're looking for short-term support or longer-term therapy, I’m here to help you feel understood and empowered in your life.

 Robert Skurray